Pinoy Family Recipes

 • Pour the reserved marinade and water into the pan.
 Add the pork chops back in, then cover and simmer for about 15-20 minutes or until the pork chops are tender.

-• Transfer the pork chops to a serving plate, top with the sautéed onions, and serve with steamed rice.
+• Once the pork is tender top it with the sautéed onions, and serve with steamed rice.

 Pork Steak (Porkchop Bistek Recipe)Pork Steak (Porkchop Bistek Recipe)Pork Steak (Porkchop Bistek Recipe)